Same-sex marriage (SSM) and civil unions in Australia

 starting on 2009-JUL-30.
 Rallies in support of same-sex marriage (SSM) were held

-across Australia on JUL-31.
+across Australia on the next day.
 Prime Minister Rudd said that the party would not

 change its opposition to SSM.
 He told Radio Australian:

 "We are consistent with the policy that we took to the last election, ...